lenodeoliveira/lenodeoliveira/README.md

-Hello, my name is Lennon!
+Hello, my name is John!

 Full software engineer, with a degree in internet systems.
 I currently work on a SaaS system for education.